Sudan Tribune: Plural news and views on Sudan

 The NDAA will now have to be reconciled with another version in the Senate which does not include the Sudan bill.
 It is not clear if the bill will eventually make it to the final version of the NDAA.

-Sudan is lobbying the US administration & Congress to sign off on a settlement with families of the 1998 US embassy bombings in Kenya & Tanzania to pave the way for removal from list of terrorism states.
+Sudan is lobbying the US administration & Congress to sign off on a settlement with families of the 1998 US embassy bombings in Kenya & Tanzania to pave the way for removal from the list of terrorism states.

 (ST)